gbif/ssg-gb24/content/01_programme/en.md

 ### Friday 29 September 2017

-**Excursions - Vallisaari and Suomenlinn or Nuuksio National Park**
+**Excursions - Vallisaari and Suomenlinna or Nuuksio National Park**
 Time: 09:00-

 *The host warmly welcomes you to participate in one of the two excursions:*